 PLEASE NOTE: In Massachusetts, when you register to vote, you will be asked to provide either your Massachusetts Driver's License number, OR the last 4 digits of your Social Security number.
 These are used for verification purposes.
 YOU SHOULD NEVER BE ASKED TO PROVIDE YOUR FULL SOCIAL SECURITY NUMBER BY A LEGITIMATE ELECTION OFFICIAL.

 You may visit the Town Clerk's Office in Amherst Town Hall and complete a voter registration form in person.
-Please note that the deadline to register to vote for any election is 20 days before the election, and by 8:00 pm if registering in person.
+Please note that the deadline to register to vote in-person for any election is 8:00 pm 20 days before the election.

 Online Voter Registration